Updated July 24, 2019.

-The Appeals Court issues its decision in the form of a rescript which orders the lower court to take certain action in the case (such as entering judgment for a particular party).
+The Appeals Court issues its decision and a rescript which orders the lower court to take certain action in the case (such as entering judgment for a particular party).
 If the Appeals Court issues an opinion, it also issues a rescript.
 Under Mass.
 R. App.
-P. 23, the Appeals Court clerk is to issue the rescript to the lower court “twenty-eight days after the date of the rescript unless the time is shortened or enlarged by order.”
-Thus, there is usually a four week delay, after the rescript is entered, before it issues to the lower court.
+P. 23, the Appeals Court clerk is to issue the decision and the rescript to the lower court, “28 days after the date of the decision unless the time is shortened or enlarged by order.”
+Thus, there is usually a four week delay, after the decision is entered, before it and the rescript issue to the lower court.
 However, “[t]he issuance of the rescript will automatically be stayed, unless otherwise ordered by the appellate court, by the timely filing of: (1) a motion for reconsideration or modification pursuant to Rule 27; or (2) an application for further appellate review pursuant to Rule 27.1.”
-The rescript is to issue immediately upon denial of the Petition or Application, unless the court orders otherwise.
+The rescript is to issue immediately upon denial of the Motion or Application, unless the court orders otherwise.
 If the Petition or Application is granted, then the rescript will not issue.

-An Application for FAR must be filed within 20 days after the date of the rescript.
-Because the Court will probably not act on a Petition for Rehearing before the deadline for filing of an Application for FAR passes, a Massachusetts appellate attorney should consider filing both a Petition and an Application.
-If that is done, the attorney must notify the Supreme Judicial Court of any action on the Petition for Rehearing, as that Court will not grant an Application for FAR of an Appeals Court decision for which rehearing has been granted.
+A FAR Application must be filed within 21 days after the date of the decision.
+Because the Appeals Court will probably not act on a Motion for Reconsideration before the deadline for filing of a FAR Application passes, a Massachusetts appellate attorney should consider filing both a Motion and an Application.
+If that is done, the attorney must notify the Supreme Judicial Court of any action on the Motion for Reconsideration, as that Court will not grant a FAR Application for review of an Appeals Court decision for which rehearing has been granted.
 Mass.
 R. App.
 P. 27(f).

-The Petition, which should not exceed either 10 pages of text in a monospaced font or 2000 words in a proportional font, “shall state with particularity the points of law or fact which it is contended the court has overlooked or misapprehended and shall contain such argument in support of the petition as the petitioner desires to present.”
+The Motion for Reconsideration, which should not exceed either 10 pages of text in a monospaced font or 2000 words in a proportional font, “shall state with particularity the points of law or fact which it is contended the court has overlooked or misapprehended and shall contain such argument in support of the motion as the movant desires to present.”
 Mass.
 R. App.
 P. 27(a), (b).

 Oral argument on an Application is not permitted unless requested by the Court.
 Mass.
 R. App.
 P. 27.1(a).